parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![Publish button is highlighted](media/offerapi_vspublishbutton.png "Publish button is highlighted")

-15. In the Visual Studio **Output** view, you will see a status indicating the Web App was published successfully.
+15. In the Visual Studio **Output** view, you will see a status indicating the Web App was published successfully.Copy and paste the offer api **URL** of the deployed **API App** into Notepad for later use.

     ![The Visual Studio output shows that the web app was published successfully.](media/offerapi_publishsuccessoutput.png "Visual Studio output")

-16. Copy and paste the offer api **URL** of the deployed **API App** into Notepad for later use.

-17. Viewing the Web App in a browser will display the Swagger UI for the API.

-18. In the Visual Studio **Output** view, you will see a status the API app was published successfully.

-19. Record the value of the deployed API app URL into Notepad for later use.

-20. Viewing the Web App in a browser will display the Swagger UI for the API.
+16. Viewing the Web App in a browser will display the Swagger UI for the API.

     ![The Offers API is up and running and the Swagger UI is displayed.](media/2019-04-11-05-20-40.png "Swagger UI")

     > **Note**: When opening the Swagger UI using the Internet Explorer browser you will see a "Resolver error" error message.
 This is a result of the Swagger UI no longer supporting Internet Explorer.
 In another browser, the Swagger UI will work as expected.

-21. Within the Swagger UI for the Offers API, select the `/api/get` method on the API.
+17. Within the Swagger UI for the Offers API, select the `/api/get` method on the API.
 Then select the **Try it out** button, and then **Execute** to test out the API call from within the Swagger UI in the web browser.
-Once it executes, scroll down to view the results of the API call execution.
+Once it executes, scroll down to view the results of the API call execution (the actual results of the call may be different).

     ![Swagger UI displaying API call response.](media/offers-swagger-response.png "Swagger UI")